The Metro Council directed that the Get Moving 2020 plan should prioritize investments that:

 - Prevent displacement and benefit communities of color

 - Support clean air, clean water, and healthy ecosystems

 - Leverage regional and local investments

-But that's not all.
-Volunteer teams in Clackamas, Multnomah and Washington counties toured major travel routes and provided feedback on potential projects.
+In summer 2019, community teams in Clackamas, Multnomah and Washington counties toured major travel routes and provided feedback on potential projects.
 Community-based organizations led discussions with people of color to help shape investments that make our transportation system safer, give people more choices in how they get around, and make TriMet free for high school students.

 Metro also worked with the Transportation Funding Task Force and met regularly with government partners, business leaders, transportation advocates, and other stakeholders to shape the Get Moving 2020 plan.